-During the period under review, internal audit reviews were carried out and the findings of the reviews, priority level, risk/potential implications, recommendations, including the recommended management action plans and person-in-charge together with date of implementation were presented directly to the Audit Committee.
-In addition, the internal audit functions performed follow up reviews to ascertain the status of implementation of agreed management action plans.
-The results of the follow up reviews were reported via the Action Plan Progress Report to the Audit Committee for their review and deliberation.
+During the financial year under review, the outsourced internal audit function conducted scheduled internal audits in accordance with the internal audit plan approved by the Audit Committee.
+Areas of improvement in internal controls identified together with the risk/ potential implications, recommendations, management action plans, person in-charge as well as the target date of implementation were presented directly to the Audit Committee during the corresponding Audit Committee meetings.
+In addition, the outsourced internal audit function performed follow up reviews to ascertain the status of implementation of the agreed management action plans.
+The results of the follow up reviews were reported to the Audit Committee for their review and deliberation.